moinloin/VM-deployment/README.md

 - [x] GitHub Actions pipeline in place
 - [x] Proxmox integration via Terraform works
 - [x] Automatic VM configuration with Ansible
+- [x] Simple Web UI for Deployment Management

 ## Planned Features

-- [ ] Add a simple web frontend for triggering deployments and checking VM status
+- [ ] VM Status Overview Dashboard
 - [ ] Notifications (Slack, email, webhook)
+- [ ] Deployment History Logs

 ## Security

-- Proxmox credentials are **not** stored in the repository.
+- Proxmox credentials are not stored in this repository.
-- All secrets are injected via environment variables.
+- Secrets are injected via environment variables.
-- Ansible connects using the credentials provisioned by Terraform during VM creation.
+- Frontend does not talk directly to Proxmox — only the backend handles that.
-- This API is intended to run inside a trusted management network, not exposed publicly.
+- The whole system should only run inside a trusted management network.